stacyshki/CyberSecurity-Classification/README.md

 │ └── random_problem.png # used in BuildingModels.ipynb

-├── models/ # outcome models
+├── models/ # NOTE: THIS FOLDER IS IN THE CLOUD - outcome models

 │ ├── RF_specific.pk # best specific-company model